-2.99.
-In cases where people have more than one citizenship and where this information is useful for decisionmaking, details may be collected on whether the person holds one or multiple citizenship.
+4.115.
+In cases where people have more than one citizenship and where this information is useful for decision-making, details may be collected on whether the person holds one or multiple citizenship.
 If this information is to be published, should be taken to explain how the possibility of people being included in the table more than once affects the marginal totals on the table.
 Usually, however, it may be more practicable for tabulations by citizenship to refer to one citizenship only.
 Thus, persons with multiple citizenships should be allocated to a single 'primary' citizenship, for example by giving precedence to the citizenship of the 'home' country.

-(c) Acquisition of citizenship
+3. Acquisition of citizenship

-2.100.
-In addition to collecting information on citizenship, for countries where the population includes a significant proportion of naturalized citizens it may be important to collect information on the method of acquisition of citizenship so as to enable the classification of the population into (a) citizens by birth, (b) citizens by naturalization whether by declaration, option, marriage or other means, and (c) citizens of another country.
+4.116.
+In addition to collecting information on citizenship, for countries where the population includes a significant proportion of naturalized citizens it may be important to collect information on the method of acquisition of citizenship so as to enable the classification of the population into (a) citizens by birth, (b) citizens by naturalization whether by declaration, option, marriage or other means, and (c) non-nationals.
 In such countries it may also be useful to ask questions on previous citizenship and year of naturalization.